elastic/elastic-otel-java/docs/configure.md

 Provide a complete reference of all available configuration options and where/how they can be set.
 (Any Elastic-specific configuration options are listed directly.
 General OpenTelemetry configuration options are linked.)
 -->

-# Configure the Elastic distribution
+# Configure the Elastic Distribution

 Configure the Elastic Distribution of OpenTelemetry Java (EDOT Java) to send data to Elastic.